Vaishnavi-Markunde/Disease-Diagnosis-based-on-Symptoms/README.md

 2. Data Collection Tool

 ### Diagnosis using symptoms:
 The dataset contains 132 symptoms (x) and 41 diseases (y).
 The machine learning model is trained with 4920 data points using KNN Algorithm.
-The website collects suer data including their symptoms on the basis of which the model diagnoses the disease.
+The website collects user data including their symptoms on the basis of which the model diagnoses the disease.
 <br><br>
 ![image](https://user-images.githubusercontent.com/79241223/169665436-56562896-ebb0-427f-a003-577bfdb88ac4.png)